Mobile device forensics

-As a result of these challenges, a wide variety of tools exist to extract evidence from mobile devices; no one tool or method can acquire all the evidence from all devices.
+As a result of these challenges, a wide variety of tools exists to extract evidence from mobile devices; no one tool or method can acquire all the evidence from all devices.
 It is therefore recommended that forensic examiners, especially those wishing to qualify as expert witnesses in court, undergo extensive training in order to understand how each tool and method acquires evidence; how it maintains standards for forensic soundness; and how it meets legal requirements such as the Daubert standard or Frye standard.

 History

 As a field of study, forensic examination of mobile devices dates from the late 1990s and early 2000s.
 The role of mobile phones in crime had long been recognized by law enforcement.
 With the increased availability of such devices on the consumer market and the wider array of communication platforms they support (e.g. email, web browsing) demand for forensic examination grew.

 Early efforts to examine mobile devices used similar techniques to the first computer forensics investigations: analyzing phone contents directly via the screen and photographing important content.
 However, this proved to be a time-consuming process, and as the number of mobile devices began to increase, investigators called for more efficient means of extracting data.
 Enterprising mobile forensic examiners sometimes used cell phone or PDA synchronization software to "back up" device data to a forensic computer for imaging, or sometimes, simply performed computer forensics on the hard drive of a suspect computer where data had been synchronized.
 However, this type of software could write to the phone as well as reading it, and could not retrieve deleted data.

 Some forensic examiners found that they could retrieve even deleted data using "flasher" or "twister" boxes, tools developed by OEMs to "flash" a phone's memory for debugging or updating.
 However, flasher boxes are invasive and can change data; can be complicated to use; and, because they are not developed as forensic tools, perform neither hash verifications nor (in most cases) audit trails.
 For physical forensic examinations, therefore, better alternatives remain necessary.

 To meet these demands, commercial tools appeared which allowed examiners to recover phone memory with minimal disruption and analyze it separately.
 Over time these commercial techniques have developed further and the recovery of deleted data from proprietary mobile devices has become possible with some specialist tools.
 Moreover, commercial tools have even automated much of the extraction process, rendering it possible even for minimally trained first responders—who currently are much more likely to encounter suspects with mobile devices in their possession, compared to computers—to perform basic extractions for triage and data preview purposes.